DiscoverAtlanta.com homepage

 Moms and Daughters to the Finish Line

-Celebrate women and fitness at the 2025 Northside Hospital Atlanta’s 4 Miler that starts at Lenox Square on May 10 and is sponsored by the Atlanta Track Club.
+Celebrate women and fitness at the 2026 Northside Hospital Atlanta Women’s 4 Miler on May 10.
 Moms and daughters (ages 9 and up) will enjoy getting fresh air and exercising together.
-If you average about a 25-minute-per-mile pace, the course will take one hour and 40 minutes.
+If you average about a 25-minute-per-mile pace, the course will take 1 hour and 40 minutes.
 Reasonable accommodations can even be made for those with disabilities.
 Not only do you get a finisher medal and a T-shirt, but every participant also gets flowers at the finish line.

 Looking for more ideas to celebrate mom?
 Check out our brunch guide.